 Lightweight jackets

 Lightweight jackets definitely fall under the “layers” category above, but I felt like they deserved their own spot.
-In the late winter/early spring I generally don’t like to pull out my heavier down puffer coats or insulating jackets, and I appreciate having a lighter weight option that feels cute enough to wear in the spring.
+In the late fall/early winter, I generally don’t like to pull out my heavier down puffer coats or insulating jackets just yet, and I appreciate having a lighter weight option.

 Sneakers

 Shoes are slightly less complicated in weather like this since sandals and flip flops are out of the question, and you just need something that keeps your foot comfortable all day.
-I opt for a cute pair of sneaker (usually Vejas) 85% of the time.
+I opt for a cute pair of sneakers 85% of the time.
 I wear them year round, and they’re great with jeans, leggings, shorts, and even dresses.

 40 Degree Weather Outfits